 Every year, NPSA gives a series of Best Paper Awards, including the Best Faculty Paper and the Best Graduate Student Paper presented at the previous conference.
 The Theory Section has a separate McWilliams Award which goes to the best paper in the subfield of Political Theory.
 There are also two awards on gender and identity and two student travel grants.
+Click below of the list of Awards by years.

 The Process: At every NPSA conference, Panel Chairs are asked to nominate a paper for consideration for an Award and to submit the nominated paper to a committee of faculty members which evaluates all contending papers and designates the winner in each category.